 Similarly, an email may contain HTML code that points to a remote server.
 The code can contain a unique identifier associated with the user — in the form of a URL link to an image, for example.
 Websites can use this identifier to validate and send personalized advertisements to the associated email account.

-Adware is typically installed on the host machine and is bundled with other software.
-The permission is granted as part of the End User License Agreement (EULA) and therefore marketed as part of the sold software suite.
+Adware typically installs on the host machine bundled with other software.
+Users grant permission as part of the End User License Agreement (EULA), marketing it as part of the sold software suite.

-In reality, these applications are designed specifically to track user behavior and transfer this information to unauthorized third-parties.
-In other cases, social engineering exploits and phishing attacks may be used to install adware on a host machine.
-Adware is commonly used to serve:
+In reality, these applications specifically track user behavior and transfer this information to unauthorized third parties.
+In other cases, attackers use social engineering exploits and phishing attacks to install adware on a host machine.
+Adware commonly serves:

 These are the active spyware applications installed as a Remote Administration Trojan (RAT) as a packaged product that users would unknowingly accept when downloading a peer-to-peer sharing file.
 The key difference from an adware installation is that the victim remains unaware of the Trojan installation, since no EULA agreement or fine print specifies its existence.